minicp/website/source/learning_minicp/part_5.rst

       :alt: VRP Search Heuristic
       :align: center

-    The distances the vehicles have travelled this far are:
+    The distances the vehicles have traveled this far are:

     * :math:`d_0 = \text{distance}[s_0][3]` for vehicle :math:`0`,
     * :math:`d_1 = \text{distance}[s_1][5] + \text{distance}[5][9]` for vehicle :math:`1`, and
     * :math:`d_2 = \text{distance}[s_2][11]` for vehicle :math:`2`.

     Say distance :math:`d_1` is the shortest distance, then the variable selected would be node `x[9]`.
-    The value selected would correspond with a shortest distance from node `9` to any node in the domain of `x[9]`.
+    The value selected would correspond to the shortest distance from node `9` to any node in the domain of `x[9]`.

 You can also use LNS to speed up the search.